Ski Tour Schwalmere

 A ski tour through untouched winter landscapes: wide slopes, long descent, summit views.

-This ski tour combines a challenging ascent with a spectacular descent.
-From the Schilthorn, we ascend to the Schwalmere before descending through untouched terrain into the Soustal and, depending on conditions, all the way to Isenfluh.
+This ski tour combines a challenging ascent with a spectacular ski descent.
+From the Schilthorn, we ski tour to the Schwalmere before descending through untouched terrain into the Soustal and, depending on conditions, all the way to Isenfluh.
 Clear winter air, solitary slopes, and a true challenge in a magnificent setting.

 Itinerary